-These notions of stability can be ensured through the construction of SCLFs, as follows. \begin{defn} A stochastic control Lyapunov function (SCLF) for system (\ref{eq:stochastic-dynamics}) is a positive definite function $\mathcal{V} \in \mathcal{C}^{2,1}$ on a compact domain $\mathcal{O} = \Omega \cup \{0\} \times \{t>0\}$ such that
+These notions of stability can be realized through the construction of SCLFs. \begin{definition} A stochastic control Lyapunov function for system \eqref{eq:stochastic-dynamics} is a positive definite function $\mathcal{V} \in \mathcal{C}^{2,1}$ on a domain $\mathcal{O} = \Omega \times \{t > 0\}$ such that

 where $\mu \in \mathcal{K}$, and